BharatKalluri/nestjs-starter/README.md

 - Docker setup
 - Sample module setup (`health-check`) with unit testing on service, and a sample e2e test.
 - AWS SDK integration, sample s3 client as a starting point
-- Rate limiting (limit each IP to 100 requests per 15 minutes) using `express-rate-limit`
+- Rate limiting (pre configured to limit each IP to 100 requests per 15 minutes) using `express-rate-limit`
 - OpenAPI/Swagger setup using `@nestjs/swagger`
 - Data validation using `class-validator`

 ## TODO

 - [ ] Firebase integration
-- [ ] AWS config file sharing for docker
+- [ ] share local AWS config file with docker

 ## Installation